What is Pupil Premium and how is it paid?

 – a child arrangements order

-To find out the breakdown of Pupil Premium pupils at Millgate and the impact of funding, please click on this link.
+To find out the breakdown of Pupil Premium pupils at Millgate please click on the links below: